evanyfyip/CSE-163-Final-Project/README.md

 type 'python naive_bayes_classifier.py' in the terminal.
 It will save multiple plots into the same directory as the file, which visualise the performance of the different models.

+scraped_tweets.pickle:
+This pickle contains scraped tweets from twitter users and is used in the python file classify_public_figures.py.